 If you cancel before your policy start date, you receive a full refund because no coverage has begun.

-If you cancel within 14 days of purchase and haven't made any claims, you receive a full refund even if the policy has already started.
+If you cancel within 14 days of purchase and have not made any claims, you can receive a full refund even if the policy has already started.

-If you cancel more than 14 days after purchase, you don't receive a refund, but your policy stays active until the end of the paid month.
+If you cancel more than 14 days after purchase, you do not receive a refund, but your policy remains active until the end of the paid calendar month.
+In case of annual payments, you will receive a refund for the following months.

 Refunds take 3–7 business days to appear, depending on your bank.